| | By Sean D. Liming and John R. MalinWindows® 10 is the latest and possibly the last Windows

 6.8 SUMMARY: BEYOND THE DESKTOP

-7 DEVICE EXPERIENCE FOR EMBEDDED SYSTEMS
+7 DEVICE EXPERIENCE FOR EMBEDDED SYSTEMS7.1 BOOT-UP SCREENS

 7.2 SHELL GAMES